 What is Skrill

 Skrill is an online payment platform that is used to store and transfer money.
 It was originally known as Moneybookers, and was used for gambling sites and other similar platforms.
 They rebranded from Moneybookers to Skrill in 2011 and have been growing rapidly over the past few years.
 Since then, it has grown into a payment platform with more high profile partners that offer it as a withdrawing option.
 They offer a mobile wallet and you can sign up for both individual services and commercial purposes (as a merchant).
-The platform is very popular with online trading platform and many who trade in online investing, like forex for example, are familiar with Skrill.
+The platform is very popular with online trading platforms and many who trade in online investing, like forex for example, are familiar with Skrill.

 Summary Review of Skrill